Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Abstract

 \section{Abstract}

 We establish the global existence and the asymptotic behavior for the 2D incompressible isotropic elastodynamics for sufficiently small, smooth initial data in the Eulerian coordinates formulation.
-The main tools used to derive the main results are, on the one hand, a modified energy method to derive the energy estimate and on the other hand, a Fourier transform method with a suitable choice of $Z$- norm to derive the sharp $L^\infty$- estimate.
+The main tools used to derive the main results are, on the one hand, a modified energy method to derive the energy estimate and on the other hand, a Fourier transform method with a suitable choice of $Z-$ norm to derive the sharp $L^\infty-$ estimate.

-This paper improves the almost global existence result of Lei-Sideris-Zhou \cite{Lei2} in the Eulerian coordinates formulation.
 We mention that the global existence of the same system but in the \emph{Lagrangian} coordinates formulation was recently obtained by Lei in \cite{Lei1}.
-Our goal is to improve the understanding of the behavior of solutions in different coordinates using a different approach and from the point of view in frequency space.
+Our goal is to improve the understanding of the behavior of solutions.
+Also we present a different approach to study $2D$ nonlinear wave equations from the point of view in frequency space.